The Department of Commerce

 The Department of Commerce works with businesses, universities, communities, and workers to promote job creation, economic growth, sustainable development, and improved standards of living for Americans.
 Through its 12 bureaus and nearly 47,000 employees located in all 50 states and five territories and more than 86 countries worldwide, the Department administers critical programs that touch the lives of every American.

-Mission: To create the conditions for economic growth and opportunity with a focus on five priority areas.
+Mission: To create the conditions for economic growth and opportunity.

-SelectUSA is the primary channel through which the Department of Commerce encourages foreign direct investment (FDI) into the United States and raises awareness of the critical role that FDI plays in the U.S. economy.
+SelectUSA is the primary channel through which the Department of Commerce encourages business investment in the United States and raises awareness of the critical role that economic development plays in the U.S. economy.